resend/react-email/vs-code-extension/README.md

 written with react-email, it will auto-detect and render it automatically for you showing a preview of how it looks.

+Something important is that the `vsce` doesn't play well with workspaces so the `package` script might break when trying to run with the extension included in the monorepo.

 ## Found a bug?

 If you have found a bug, even if small, please open a issue [here](https://github.com/resendlabs/react-email/issues).